King's Cross, London: Post-war decline

 After World War II the area declined from being a poor but busy industrial and distribution services district to a partially abandoned post-industrial district.
 By the 1980s it was notorious for prostitution and drug abuse.
 This reputation impeded attempts to revive the area, utilising the large amount of land available following the decline of the railway goods yard to the north of the station and the many other vacant premises in the area.
+The King's Cross fire in 1987 in which 31 people died as a result of poor maintenance and safety procedures in the district's major Tube station only typified the level of dilapidation and neglect present in the area.

 Relatively cheap rents and a central London location made the area attractive to artists and designers and both Antony Gormley and Thomas Heatherwick established studios in the area.
 In the late 1980s, a group of musicians, mechanics, and squatters from Hammersmith called Mutoid Waste Company moved into Battlebridge Road warehouse.
 They built huge industrial sculptures out of scrap metal and held raves.
 In 1989 they were evicted by police.

 In 1992, the Community Creation Trust took over the disused coach repair depot and built it into the largest Ecology Centre in Europe with ecohousing for homeless youngsters, The Last Platform Cafe, London Ecology Centre (after its demise in Covent Garden), offices and workshops, gardens and ponds.
 It was destroyed to make a car park for the Channel Tunnel Regeneration.
 Bagley's Warehouse was a nightclub venue in the 1990s warehouse rave scene on the site of Goods Yard behind King's Cross stations, now part of the redevelopment area known as the Coal Drops adjacent to Granary Square.